-The AIM Toolbox software provides several types of error or warning indicators and messages to inform and guide the user (Figure 11).
+The AIM Toolbox software provides several types of error or warning indicators and messages to inform and guide the user (Figure 10).
 If an input parameter value is outside the expected range of values (described in Section 2.2.3 and Table 6), then the input text box for that parameter is highlighted in orange and a warning banner/message is displayed at the top of the map pane.
 The warning banner can be opened to show a message about which input parameter(s) have an issue.
 If the user enters an input parameter value that is outside the permissible range (Section 2.2.3 and Table 6), then the input text box is highlighted in red, an error banner is displayed at the top of the map pane, and the "Calculate" button is disabled.
-If the values of the natural hydraulic gradient or injectate/groundwater density inputs violate the assumptions for the currently selected algorithm options, a warning banner/message is displayed at the top of the map pane.
-The assumption warning can be opened to display more detail on which assumption triggered the warning.
-In some cases, all of the input parameters are within the permissible ranges, but an algorithm (Radial Volumetric with Density Displacement or either of the 2D Radial + Flow analysis algorithm options) may fail to calculate results due to the value of a combination of parameters.
+In some cases, all input parameters are within the permissible ranges, but an algorithm (Radial

+Volumetric with Density Displacement or either of the 2D Radial + Flow analysis algorithm options) may fail to calculate results due to the value of a combination of parameters.
 When an analysis algorithm cannot calculate results, a warning banner/message is displayed at the top of the map pane and no results are displayed for those analysis algorithms.
 The algorithm failure banner can be opened to see details of which algorithm failed.

-Figure 11.
+Figure 10.
 Examples of warning/error indicators and messages in the AIM Toolbox software.